Peter Heather

 Peter John Heather (born 8 June 1960) is a British historian of late antiquity and the Early Middle Ages.
-Heather is Chair of the Medieval History Department and Professor of Medieval History at King's College London.
+Heather holds the statutory Chair of Medieval History in the Department of History at King's College London.
 He specialises in the fall of the Western Roman Empire and the Goths, on which he for decades has been considered the world's leading authority.

 Biography

 Heather was born in Northern Ireland on 8 June 1960.
 He was educated at Maidstone Grammar School, and received his M.A. and D.Phil. from New College, Oxford.
 Among his teachers at Oxford were John Matthews and James Howard-Johnston.
 Heather subsequently lectured at Worcester College, Oxford, Yale University and University College London.
-In January 2008, Heather was appointed chair of the Medieval History Department and professor of medieval history at King's College London.
+In January 2008, Heather was appointed professor of medieval history at King's College London.

 Research

 As a historian, Heather specialises in late antiquity and the Early Middle Ages, especially the relationships between the Roman Empire and "barbarian" peoples, and on the ethnicity of Germanic peoples.
 His extensive works on the Goths are considered as the best available on the subject.

 In his earliest works, Heather mostly rejected the Getica of Jordanes as a valuable source on early Gothic history.
-In later years, due to advances in archaeology, Heather has largely retreated from that position, and now considers the Getica to be partially based on Gothic traditions, and believes that the archaeological evidence confirms a Gothic origin the Baltic.
+In later years, as a result of advances in archaeology, Heather has largely retreated from that position, and now considers the Getica to be partially based on Gothic traditions, and that the archaeological evidence confirms a Gothic origin on the Baltic.

 Heather disagrees with the core-tradition (Traditionskern) theory pioneered by the Vienna School of History, which contends that Germanic tribes were constantly changing, multi-ethnic coalitions held together by a small warrior elite.
 Instead, Heather contends that it was the freemen who constituted the backbone of Germanic tribes, and that the ethnic identity of tribes such as the Goths was stable for centuries, being held together by the freemen.